confluentinc/telemetry-reporter-go/README.md

 ## Export
 For the export package we provide 2 custom exporters: HTTP Exporter and Kafka exporter.

 For both exporters you must define an `export.Config` which you can do using the `export.NewConfig` function.
-The Config is currently made up of an include filter (regex filter for what metrics to export) and a reporting period in minutes.
+The Config is currently made up of an include filter (regex filter for what metrics to export) and a reporting period in milliseconds.

 ### Kafka